andrewoswald/jmerkle_sequential/README.md

 The jmerkle_sequential library currently has no dependencies, but makes use of apache maven to produce its jar.

-To build from source, assuming maven has been installed, simply invoke
+To build from source, assuming maven has been installed, from the directory where jmerkle_sequential's pom.xml is located, simply invoke

     mvn package